 Coiling a cardboard tube is really easy after painting it.
 The paint hardens the cardboard, but the trick is coiling it at the right moment.
-You can make so many things with this method!
+You can make so many things with this method, like these adorable Coiled Cardboard Tube Snakes!
 This Coiled Cardboard Tube Rainbow Mobile that I made for Spoonful is perfect for St. Patrick’s Day and for spring.
 Bring on the rainbows!

 - 2 12-inch wooden dowels